sunt05/windows-docker-machine/README.md

 # Windows Docker Machine
 [![Build status](https://ci.appveyor.com/api/projects/status/f1i6eotfeghj22u3?svg=true)](https://ci.appveyor.com/project/StefanScherer/windows-docker-machine)

+## NOTE:
+This is a fork from [StefanScherer](https://github.com/StefanScherer/windows-docker-machine).
+Based on my hand-in experience with the workflow described in the original `README`, I modified it as this one as a reminder as a reminder or even a quick(er)start to get the workflow really flows!
+(I was stuck in the packup stage, which was really frustrating!)

+### Tested environments

+* macOS with Vagrant 2.1.5
+  * VirtualBox 5.2.18

 This Vagrant environment creates a Docker Machine to work on your MacBook with Windows containers.
 You can easily switch between Docker for Mac Linux containers and the Windows containers.